 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Thailand, the second-largest economy in ASEAN after Indonesia, is an upper-middle-income country with an open economy, a gross domestic product (GDP) of $544 billion, and a 3.1% annual growth in 2019.
+Thailand, the second largest economy in ASEAN after Indonesia, is an upper middle-income country with an open economy, a gross domestic product (GDP) of $503.5 billion, and a negative 6.1 percent annual growth in 2020.

-Thailand is the 20th largest export destination for the United States.
-Two-way trade of goods in 2019 was $46.77 billion, with $33.46 billion in Thai exports to the U.S. and $13.31 billion in U.S. exports to Thailand.
+Thailand is the 25th largest export destination for the United States.
+Two-way trade of goods in 2020 was $48.8 billion, with $37.6 billion in Thai exports to the United States and $11.2 billion in U.S. exports to Thailand.
+U.S. exports to Thailand decreased by 16 percent, while U.S. imports from Thailand increased by 12 percent in 2020.

-To promote infrastructure development, Thailand adopted the Eastern Economic Corridor (EEC) Act to support the EEC development of integrated infrastructure and utilities to connect land, sea, and air through high-speed rail links, ports, and airports.
-The EEC plan covers 30 existing and new industrial zones, with an expected investment of $55 billion in three eastern provinces — Chachoengsao, Chon Buri, and Rayong.
-The EEC’s targeted industries include next-generation cars, smart electronics, medical services, wellness tourism, agriculture and biotechnology, food, robotics, aviation, biofuels, and digital technologies.
-Risk factors include the economic situations of trading partners, fluctuations of money markets, and uncertainty in international economic policies and international politics.
+To promote infrastructure development, in 2018, Thailand enacted the Eastern Economic Corridor (EEC) Act to support EEC development of integrated infrastructure and utilities to connect land, sea, and air through high-speed rail links, ports, and airports.
+The Thai government is promoting the EEC industrial development projects with support from Thailand’s Board of Investment (BOI).
+The EEC scheme covers 30 existing and new industrial zones, with expected investment of $55 billion in three eastern provinces — Chachoengsao, Chon Buri, and Rayong.
+The EEC’s targeted industries include next-generation cars, smart electronics, medical services, wellness tourism, agriculture and biotechnology, food, robotics, aviation, biofuels, defense, and digital technologies.